NESCent/hip_hack_howto/manuscript.md

 * Non-profit or for-profit organizations that have an interest in the broad scope of the activity (*e.g.*, iPlant)
 * Other stakeholders (*e.g.*, universities, research labs)

-In the case of NESCent hackathons, the events were funded overwhelmingly by NESCent.
+In the case of NESCent hackathons, the main sponsor was NESCent.
 However, other sponsors were involved in several cases, e.g., the 2009 VoCamp was sponsord partly by TDWG; the HIP working group obtained support from 2 other sponsors (iPlant and BioSync) in order to expand its budget sufficiently to run 3 hackathons.
 It was understood that well qualified applicants from the sponsor organizations would be included in the hackathons, either by direct invitation or through the application-and-review process.
 A key part of the agreement between iPlant and HIP was that one of the hackathons would be held at the academic home of the iPlant project, to facilitate participation of iPlant personnel.
-Some of the authors also obtained funding from a professional society for a hackathon that never took place, due to the inability to establish a functioning LT (see Lessons Learned).
+Some of the authors also obtained funding from a professional society for a hackathon that never took place due to the inability to establish a functioning LT (see Lessons Learned).

 ### Assembling the Leadership Team
 An important step in the process is the formation of a leadership team (LT) that will have authority for planning and executing the hackathon.
 For this process to be legitimate, i.e., for the LT to take ownership, the LT must be allowed to re-think the scope and goals (see below).
-Difficulty in assembling an LT, or in getting an LT to reach closure on scope and goals, is an indication that the instigators' plan may be flawed or premature (see Lessons Learned).
+Thus, in assembling the LT, the instigators make a deliberate and strategic attempt to diversify the sources of authority and responsibility.
+Difficulty in assembling a committed LT, or in getting an LT to reach closure on scope and goals, is an indication that the instigators' plan may be flawed or premature (see Lessons Learned).

-Thus, in assembling the LT, the instigators make a deliberate and strategic attempt diversify the sources of authority and responsibility.
 In recruiting organizers, the instigators may consider:
 * *Expertise:* the broad topic of the hackathon will inform a set of expertise <!-- I don't understand 'inform' in this context AESB--> that are necessary to formulate the appropriate scope of the event; that expertise will also facilitate the identification of potential participants to invite to the event.
 * *Diversity:* diversity in the LT is critical to provide the connections and the perspectives necessary to facilitate the recruitment of a diverse group of participants.
 * *Vision:* members of the LT are in charge of establishing the scope of the hackathon.
 As such, they need to be capable of providing a general vision that is both realistic/feasible as well as groundbreaking.
 * *Management Experience:* the members of the LT will provide the overall supervision and management of the hackathon event.
 Over several months, LT members will be relied on to accomplish various milestones, and must be reliable performers.
 Experience in team management, group formation, event management, and other relevant management skills.

-Note that the mandate of LT members is limited and lasts for about 4 months, whereas instigators may begin the process of securing resources years before the event (in the case where a hackathon is part of a long-term grant).
+When recruiting, we ask prospective LT members to make an explicit time commitment and to be available during the crucial period of application review.
 During their tenure, the organizers will participate in perhaps 5 to 8 LT meetings (typically teleconferences).
 For every hour of meeting time, LT members can expect to spend 1 to 2 hours executing the LT's plan (e.g., reviewing applications, reserving meeting rooms).
-Thus the total time commitment is roughly 1 to 2 hours per week over 4 months.
+Thus, the total time commitment is roughly 1 to 2 hours per week over 4 months.

 ### Setting Scope and Goals
-A critical aspect of the hackathon event is the early establishment of the scope and goals for the activities that will take place during the actual event.
+A critical aspect of the hackathon event is a decision on its precise scope and goals.
 The choice of the hackathon theme should reflect (1) the overall objective of the project, aligned with the commitment to the funding entities; (2) the feasibility of accomplishing the objectives within the timeframe of the hackathon; (3) the needs of a community;
 <!-- by this do you mean 'the fact that there are others not involved in the hackthon who could be interested in using the code generated during/after the hackathon?
 AESB -->
 and (4) be general enough to enable participants to recognize themselves, feel engaged, and see a value for their participation in the event.